-In part one of this series I wrote a general introduction on the topic of moral conscience and its formation.
 In this publication I will discuss the important question of conscience and health care workers.

 I agree with the late professor Edmund Pellegrino, who stated that medicine is a moral enterprise and argued that it is particularly important to respect and foster the moral integrity of those involved in the healing professions.
 Doctors, nurses, pharmacists, and many others are intimately involved in some of the most dramatic moments of human life, making their conscience rights of particular importance.
 It is also true that societies look to medicine, as well as to law and especially religion, to certify what is ethical and moral.

 Everyone without exception is called to educate his/her conscience well and to follow the clear judgments of conscience.
 Medical workers, however, are in a profession that is especially significant because of the many grave moral dilemmas that routinely occur.
 Frequently, life and death decisions have to be made, and physicians are often called to help make these choices and to carry them out.

 Here we will focus the most important conscience issue for medical personnel, conscientious objection.
 This is defined as the refusal to cooperate with or participate in an action that violates one’s conscience.
 These conscientious refusals are frequently protected by law through legislation with conscience clauses or the recognition of a special conscientious objector status for medical workers.